cjlucas/nupm/README.md

 **NOTE:** This endpoint requires a .tar.gz archive containing a valid javascript project (the package must contain a package.json).

-The server expects an HTML form where archive is specified under the `key` field.
+The server expects an HTML form where archive is specified under the `file` field.

 ## Thoughts and Reflections